ShadowKnightMK4/InsightDebugApi/Readme.md

 ------------------------------------------
 	There is a bit of cross over code between x64 and x86 in terms of pointer handling.
-With how ReadProcessMemory() from deals with x64 pointers from x86, it is recommended that you use the x64 bit settings if you’re working with an OS that has both.
-You may also need to enable ‘Debug Native Code’ under its project setting if using Insight from C# as well as the Debug Child Processes Tool for Visual Studio (https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool&msclkid=a4376279aef511ec8a5c3023ac5217e9).
+With how ReadProcessMemory() from deals with x64 pointers from x86, it is recommended that you use the x64 bit settings if youâ€™re working with an OS that has both.
+You may also need to enable â€˜Debug Native Codeâ€™ under its project setting if using Insight from C# as well as the Debug Child Processes Tool for Visual Studio (https://marketplace.visualstudio.com/items?itemName=vsdbgplat.MicrosoftChildProcessDebuggingPowerTool&msclkid=a4376279aef511ec8a5c3023ac5217e9).
 The Debug Child Process Tool will help when debugging telemetry.
-The project is built/ tested with Visual Studio 2019 and C#’s .NET 5.0.
-There’s a good chance you will need to do some project adjustments if you decide to target a different version.
+The project is built/ tested with Visual Studio 2019 and C#â€™s .NET 5.0.
+Thereâ€™s a good chance you will need to do some project adjustments if you decide to target a different version.
 The 2 main projects are InsightSheath and InsightAPI.